-To receive the Travel Insights e-newsletter, be sure to subscribe to the Mile Marker (Tourism's monthly email to the industry).
+To receive the Travel Insights e-newsletter, be sure to subscribe to the Mile Marker (Travel South Dakota's monthly email to the tourism industry).

 A visitor includes all overnight and day visitors – resident and non-resident – traveling outside of their usual environment, defined as beyond 50 miles.